Dasavathaaram: Theatrical

-The film was delayed for multiple times when scheduled for a release in 2007 and also in Pongal 2008, due to extensive post-production works and in February 2008, V. Ravichandran announced that Dasavaatharam will be released worldwide 08 in the eve of Tamil New Year weekend.
-But due to the success of inaugural Indian Premier League season, the release of the film along with Suriya's Vaaranam Aayiram, scheduled for May 2008 release, was put on hold till 1 June 2008, the date when the tournament is concluded.
-In late May 2008, the makers announced the release date as 13 June 2008 along with Telugu dubbed version, However, the Hindi dubbed version was postponed to 27 June 2008.
-The film was shown subsequently to the Chief Minister of Tamil Nadu, M. Karunanidhi, by the request of the producer on 8 June 2008.
+The film was delayed multiple times; it was initially scheduled for release in 2007, which was later pushed to Pongal 2008.
+However, in February 2008, V. Ravichandran announced that, due to extensive post-production works, Dasavaatharam would be released worldwide on the eve of the Tamil New Year weekend.
+The film was delayed again later due to the success of inaugural Indian Premier League season.
+For that reason, and to avoid conflicts with Suriya's Vaaranam Aayiram scheduled for a May 2008 release, the release of the film was put on hold till 1 June 2008, the date when the tournament concluded.
+In late May 2008, the makers announced that the film would release on 13 June 2008 in Tamil along with a version dubbed in Telugu.
+However, the release of the Hindi dub was postponed to 27 June 2008.
+The film was shown subsequently to the Chief Minister of Tamil Nadu, M. Karunanidhi, at the request of the producer on 8 June 2008.

 Distribution

-Sony Pictures India distributed the film in North India, whilst Ayngaran International sold the film to cinema halls in the United Kingdom, Singapore and the Gulf.
+Sony Pictures India distributed the film in Hindi, whilst Ayngaran International sold the film to cinema halls in the United Kingdom, Singapore and the Gulf.
 Canadian rights for the film were bought by Walt Disney Studios Motion Pictures through their Buena Vista International label, becoming the first distributional venture of an Indian film by the production house.

-The film released worldwide with 1,300 prints in all the respective languages.
-Tamil Nadu had 275 prints, and Karnataka had 80, with 190 prints released overseas.
-The Hindi version Dashavtar had an unusually high 410 prints in North India.
-The Telugu version had 260 prints in Andhra Pradesh including 45 prints in Nizam region.
-The film opened in 25 screens in Hyderabad.
-The Malayalam version had 85 prints in Kerala.
+The film released worldwide in 1,300 theatres, with 275 in Tamil Nadu, 80 in Karnataka, 410 altogether for the Hindi version, 260 altogether for the Telugu version (25 of which were in Hyderabad alone), 85 in Kerala, and 190 overseas.

 Marketing

-The film's theatrical trailer was released publicly on 23 April 2008, a day after it was shown to special guests, which included M. Karunanidhi at a screen.
-The first exclusive screening of the film, prior to release, was held on the morning of the audio launch on 25 April 2008, to visiting guests Jackie Chan, Amitabh Bachchan, Mammootty and Vijay, all of whom were full of praise for the film.
+The film's theatrical trailer was released publicly on 23 April 2008, a day after it was shown to special guests.
+The first exclusive screening of the film, prior to release, was held on the morning of the audio launch on 25 April 2008, to visiting guests Jackie Chan, Amitabh Bachchan, Mammootty and Vijay, all of whom praised the film.

-Home media

-The satellite rights of Tamil version of the film were sold to Kalaignar TV for ₹4.5 crore.